travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 [^csdepend]: There is another level of complication here: the convoy only gets set up when the fifth thread joins the fun _if_ the thread that gets switched out had expressed interest in the lock before it lost the CPU.
 That is, after a thread unlocks the lock, there is a period before it gets a new ticket as it tries to obtain the lock again.
 Before it gets that ticket, it is essentially invisible to the other threads, and if it gets context switched out, the catastrophic convoy won't be set up (because the new set of four threads will be able to efficiently share the lock among themselves).

 [^casworse]: The cas add implementation comes off looking slightly worse than the other single-atomic implementations here because the load required to set up the CAS value effectively adds to the dependency chain involving the atomic operation, which explains the 5-cycle difference with atomic add.
-This goes away if you can do a _blind CAS_ (e.g., in locks acquire paths), but that's not possible here.
+This goes away if you can do a _blind CAS_ (e.g., in locks' acquire paths), but that's not possible here.

 [^whitelie]: This is a very small white lie.
 I'll explain more elsewhere.